tonioloewald/xinjs-ui/README.md

 but for numbers just multiplying by -1 is just as easy (per the example).

-If I ever conceive of a need for a version that lets you invert the sort order of individual array elements I'll extend it to allowing the second parameter to also be an array…
+If I ever conceive of a need for a version that lets you invert the sort order of multiple non-numerical array elements I'll extend it.